 Will my Healthfirst benefits cover COVID-19 testing and evaluation?

 If your primary care provider (PCP) or an in-network provider orders a COVID-19 test, your Healthfirst health plan will cover the cost for the test and the in-network provider visit related to the evaluation.
 You will not be subject to any cost sharing for the test or the in-network provider visit.

 Good health habits can also help prevent and fight coronavirus.
 You should:

-- Stay home when sick.
-This includes staying home from work, school, errands, and travel for at least 24 hours after a fever is gone.
+- stay home when you’re sick.
+This means staying home from work or school, not running errands, and not traveling for at least 24 hours after a fever is gone.

-- Wear a face mask or face covering in public when social distancing
+- wear a face mask or face covering when required.

 For benefit-related questions, please call the Member Services number on the back of your Member ID card.